 You can handle the greatest of ailments with ease, but going through tax filing is mortifying to you.
 If the one thing that worries you, is how to go about the business of filing your taxes and making sense of the process, the following pointers will come in handy.

-Anyone with total income of more than Rs 2.5Lakhs in a financial year must file an income tax return.
-Total income means income earned from all sources – such as salary, rental income, professional income, interest income etc.
+Anyone with a total income of more than Rs 2.5 lakh in a financial year must file an income tax return.
+Total income means income earned from all sources – such as salary, rental income, professional income, interest income, etc.

 Your income tax return must include income earned from all sources.
-This includes income earned from your practice, any rental income, income from fixed deposits and savings accounts and income earned from sale of any shares or property, called capital gains.
+This includes income earned from your practice, any rental income, income from fixed deposits and savings accounts and income earned from the sale of any shares or property, called capital gains.
 There are 2 ways to calculate income from your practice.

 Just like a patient must diligently maintain medical records, accounting records of your practice are also useful and in some cases mandatory.
 The threshold for keeping accounting records is low for doctors.
-If your annual receipts are more than Rs 1.5lakhs in each of the past 3 years, you should keep some form of financial books.
-Some records have been prescribed such as –
+If your gross receipt is more than Rs.
+1,50,000 for all of the past 3 years, you should keep some form of financial books.

-Journal – A journal is a log of all day to day transactions accounting transactions.
+Journal – A journal is a log of all day-to-day transactions accounting transactions.

-Ledger – A ledger where all entries flow from the journal, it can be used to prepare the financial statements.
+Ledger – A ledger where all entries flow from the journal, it can be used to prepare financial statements.

 The term gross receipts are not specifically defined in the income tax laws.
 However, all your receipts directly because of your profession, must be considered.
-You may have other receipts such as from authorships, taking lectures, contributing articles, which may not be included in computing your gross receipts.
+You may have other receipts such as from authorships, taking lectures, and contributing articles, which may not be included in computing your gross receipts.

 If you have a significantly large number of other receipts – you should seek an expert’s help to sort this.
 At ClearTax, our experts can guide you and file your tax returns.
-Check out our expert assisted plan here
+Check out our expert-assisted plan here.

 The answer is no. The lower rate of estimated profit of 6% (instead of 8%) for digital receipts is only available to presumptive businesses.
 So, your assumed profit will be 50% of your total receipts, irrespective of whether they are in cash or digital mode.

-If you claim your profits are lower than 50% of receipts, but your total income is taxable, (it exceeds Rs 2.5L) in such a situation, you will have to maintain books of accounts and get them audited as well.
+If you claim your profits are lower than 50% of receipts, and your total income is taxable, (it exceeds Rs 2.5 lakh) in such a situation, you will have to maintain books of accounts and get them audited as well.

-As a doctor, you may be running another commercial venture, say you are running a medicines shop, or you run a nursing home, where fee is charged for a room etc. In such a case, you may have to report income from these business activities as a business and presumptive rate of tax will not apply.
+As a doctor, you may be running another commercial venture, say you are running a medicines shop, or you run a nursing home, where a fee is charged for a room etc. In such a case, you may have to report income from these business activities as a business and a presumptive rate of tax will not apply.
 Presumptive tax will only be available to your income earned directly due to your profession.

-Taxable income without using presumptive taxation scheme
+Taxable income without using a presumptive taxation scheme

 Total gross income for the year from consultancy and own practice | ₹45 lakh |